-Effective Prospecting Through CRM Automation
+Effective Prospecting with CRM lead management

 It’s easy to get enamored by the whiz-bang features of technology.
 Diving deep into every feature and functionality of ERP and CRM can become overwhelming.
 On a higher level, it’s helpful to remember why manufacturers make significant investments in software.
 It’s all...

 Our decisions are only as good as the information we use to make them.
-Imagine making choices about your healthcare using blood pressure, cholesterol and other measurements taken by your doctor five or 10 years ago.
+Imagine making choices about your healthcare using blood pressure, cholesterol and other measurements taken by your doctor five or more years ago.
 In the world of business, the importance of...

 The late great screenwriter William Goldman, who penned classics like All the President’s Men and Butch Cassidy and the Sundance Kid, is perhaps remembered best for a line never uttered in one of his films.
 “Nobody knows anything,” he once said in describing how...